A message from our Management Board

 Show content of Provide cumulative €500bn of sustainable financing and investment volumes by 2025

 - We also pledged to no longer finance new oil and gas projects in the Arctic or oil sand projects.
-More information on this is provided in chapter “Environmental and social due diligence – Environmental and social policy framework” in our Non-Financial Report 2022
+More information on this is provided in chapter “Environmental and social due diligence – Environmental and social policy framework” in our Annual Report 2024

 Show content of Increase gender diversity in leadership roles “35% by 2025”